noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.verbose.md

   - version: should always specify a minimum and a maximum, follows npm semantic versioning
   - ABI coder pragma: select either v1 or v2
     - => 0.8 v2 is auto selected
+    - required To use arrays of arrays in external (instead of public) functions, you need to activate ABI coder v2.
 - contract: collection of code (functions) and data (state) that resides at a specific address on the chain
   - similar to a class in JS
 - constructor: only run when the contract is created and will never be called afterwards